Alcohol Effects on Teeth: Alcohol Can Wreck Your Smile

 Back to the Basics

 A Washington D.C.-based insurance agent named Lisa serves as a perfect example of alcohol-related dental problems.
-After spending a few months in recovery, Lisa says her dentist discovered 14 cavities and severe periodontal disease.
-She spent the next two years going back and forth to the dentist.
+After spending a few months in alcohol recovery, Lisa said that her dentist discovered 14 cavities and severe periodontal disease.
+She spent the next 2 years repeatedly visiting the dentist.

-Learn more about the effects of alcohol abuse.
+Learn more about the short- and long-term effects of alcohol abuse.